ARM-software/bob-build/docs/module_types/bob_generate_source.md

 Module: bob_generate_source
 ===========================

-This target generates source code (headers or C files).
-A single module can generate multiple outputs from common inputs, by running a custom command.
+This target generates files via a custom shell command.
+This is usually source code (headers or C files), but it could be anything.
+A single module will generate multiple outputs from common inputs, and the command is run exactly once.

 The command will be run once - with `$in` being the paths in `srcs` and `$out` being the paths in `out`.